Germany: Flights delayed, canceled as airport security staff strikes | DW | 22.03.2022

 The strikes were the second round of work stoppages in as many weeks.

 Verdi is asking for at least one euro more an hour for workers.
-According to employers, this would adjust standardized pay scales such that it would amount to 40 percent more pay for many employees.
+According to employers, this would adjust standardized pay scales such that it would amount to 40% more pay for many employees.

 In all of Germany's federal states except Bavaria, the Federal Police delegate airport security to private contractors.
 Only in Bavaria do security personnel have expansive collective bargaining rights.